vacc0003/final/README.md

 - **Images:**
   - Image 1: [Source](https://unsplash.com/photos/a-close-up-of-a-flower-on-a-black-background-d5T7QDYk8jc)

-- **Notes:**
-  - Attn. smart and pretty professor Anoop, you will see that I made changes from the original design seen in the Figma file.
-This was done as a response to how things ended up looking on the actual website.
-I feel that the updates made were massive improvements to the general design, look and feel of the website.

 ## Contributing
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/fooBar`).